eugene-khyst/postgresql-event-sourcing/README.md

 A sequence of events for the same aggregate is called a **stream**.

-Event sourcing is best suited for short-living entities with a small total number of events (e.g. orders).
+Event sourcing is best suited for short-living entities with a small total number of events (e.g., orders).

 Restoring the state of the short-living entity by replaying all its events doesn't have any performance impact.
 Thus, no optimizations for restoring state are required for short-living entities.

-For endlessly stored entities (e.g. users, bank accounts) with thousands of events restoring state by replaying all events is not optimal and snapshotting should be considered.
+For endlessly stored entities (e.g., users, bank accounts) with thousands of events restoring state by replaying all events is not optimal, and snapshotting should be considered.

 ### <a id="3-3"></a>Snapshotting